StreisandEffect/streisand/documentation/localization_howto.md

 - - -
 ```

-The HTML filename can be recovered by looking at the relevant ansible task that generates the
+The HTML filename can be recovered by looking at the relevant Ansible task that generates the
 template.

 End user considerations
 -----------------------

 While we aim to have as-close-to-the-original-source translations, linguistic differences in
-expressions should be taken into consideration when it makes.
+expressions should be taken into consideration when it makes sense.

 A non-technical example would be a the following
 expression in English: "the straw that broke the camel's back".